 C5 = Income (Previous Year) = Old Value

-The ABS function in Excel will make the denominator value absolute.
+The ABS function will make the denominator value absolute.

-⦿ Now, we will drag the Fill Handle to apply the formula to the rest of the cells.
+- Drag the Fill Handle down to apply the formula to the rest of the cells.

-Look carefully at the percentage changes in income for companies B and E. Both the percentage changes are positive, but the change in the income of E is much lower than that of B. In reality, E has earned more profit than B.
+In the percentage changes in income for companies B and E, both the percentage changes are positive, but the change in the income of E is much lower than that of B. In reality, E has earned more profit than B.

 Read More: How to Calculate Percentage Increase Between Three Numbers in Excel

-We will now see two runarounds that although can not solve the problem completely.
-But they are able to mitigate it to a great extent.
+We can apply two workarounds that although not able to solve the problem completely, are able to mitigate it to a great extent.

-Alternative Method 1: No Result for the Negative Numbers in Excel
+Alternative Method 1 – No Result for the Negative Numbers

 In the first method, we will look for the negative numbers in both the old and new values.
-If we find a negative value, we will then show a text to tell the viewer that a percentage change is not possible.
+If we find a negative value, we will show a message to tell the viewer that a percentage change calculation is not possible.

 Steps:

-⦿ First, we will write down the below formula in cell E5.
+- Enter the below formula in cell E5:

 =IF(MIN(C5,D5)<=0,"Can Not Be Calculated",(D5/C5)-1)